bshrestha-1/Tabbundler/README.md

 # Contextual Tab Bundler – Firefox Extension

-Firefox introduced **vertical sidebars for tab management** starting in version **136 (early 2025)**.
-This extension explores that capability by using a sidebar to automatically organize your open tabs into **topic-based groups** using lightweight AI classification.
+Firefox introduced **vertical sidebars** starting in version **136 (early 2025)**, so I wanted to explore this new feature in Firefox by building a custom extension that makes tab overload more manageable.
+This extension automatically organizes your open tabs into **topic-based groups** using lightweight AI classification.
+A more robust AI classification model is in the works.

 ## 🚀 Features

 - 🔍 **Automatic Tab Grouping**
-  Tabs are classified into categories like _Research_, _Shopping_, _Learning_, _Entertainment_, and _News_ using smart keyword and domain heuristics.
+  Tabs are classified into categories like _Research_, _Shopping_, _Learning_, _Entertainment_, and _News_ using smart keywords and domain.

 - 🧠 **Context-Aware AI**
   Goes beyond simple keyword matching.
 For example: